btarifi10/FundiStudyCoordinator/documentation/adrs/ADR 6 - Tags Database Design.md

 2. tag - resticted to be 20 characters

+We will use tag_id as the primary key.

 ## Consequences:
 1. Users are restricted in the tags they can give ( 85 unique options).
 This does present a tradeoff between personalisable group tags and a more manageable constrained option list.